 Funny story, two days after I ordered this online I saw it on the shelves of my local grocery store.
 Who woulda thought?

 Right, so chinkiang is a rice-based black vinegar.
 I don’t really know how else to explain it except to say that it is kind of like a Chinese-style balsamic vinegar.
 But not so… balsamic-y?

 Third: Sichuan peppers.

 OH SICHUAN PEPPERS.
 How I love thee.

 For this vegan Kung Pao Tofu recipe, get the peppers themselves, not the peppercorns.
-But also get the peppercorns and grind them up and put them on everything.

 Now, to make the kung pao tofu:

 Wait!
 First start cooking the rice.

 Start by dicing the tofu up into cubes about the size of your thumbnail.
 If this seems oddly specific, it’s because it is.
 The small pieces have the best ratio of crispy outer edges and silky inner goodness.